PasekPasek/10xdevs-pull-up-trainer/.ai/prd.md

 #### US-007: Delete Account

 ID: US-007
-Title: Permanently Delete Account
+Title: Permanently Delete Account (Post-MVP)
-Description: As a user, I want to delete my account and all associated data so that I can remove my information from the system.
+Description: [Deferred] As a user, I want to delete my account and all associated data so that I can remove my information from the system.
  Acceptance Criteria:

-- Account deletion option is available in settings
-- Confirmation dialog clearly warns: "Permanently delete account?
-All your training data will be lost."
-- User must confirm action explicitly
-- All user data is immediately and permanently deleted:
-  - User profile
-  - All training sessions
-  - Authentication credentials
-- User is logged out and redirected to home page
-- No grace period or recovery option
-- Success message confirms deletion
+// Deferred to Post-MVP

 ### 5.2 Session Creation and Management